-The fear of insects is no doubt one of the most singular and most developed of these horrors as is, one is surprised to note, the fear of the eye.
+The Eye The fear of insects is no doubt one of the most singular and most developed of these horrors as is, one is surprised to note, the fear of the eye.
 It seems impossible, in fact, to judge the eye using any word other than seductive, since nothing is more attractive in the bodies of animals and men.
 But extreme seductiveness is probably at the boundary of horror.
 (Georges Bataille)

 Before departing for Mustarinda, a friend warned me that the swamps wouldn’t be there at this time of year.
 It is interesting to consider how some things are perceived as less present when they are concealed from vision, while others remain intact.
 As the April residency commenced each of us set about our daily trips into the woods in search of various sightings; the perfect fallen tree, a rare woodpecker, a new snow crystallization.
 I hunted for suonsilmät (swamp/bog eyes).